lightvector/KataGo/README.md

    * You can now run the compiled `main` executable to do various things.
 Edit the configs to change parameters as desired.
       * Example: `./main gtp -model <NEURALNET>.txt.gz -config configs/gtp_example.cfg` - Run a simple GTP engine using a given neural net and example provided config.
       * Example: `./main evalsgf <SGF>.sgf -model <NEURALNET>.txt.gz -move-num <MOVENUM> -config configs/eval_sgf.cfg` - Have the bot analyze the specified move of the specified SGF.
-   * Neural nets from KataGo's main 1-week run are available on the releases page.
+   * Neural nets from KataGo's run up to LZ130 will be available soon on the releases page.

 ### Selfplay training:
 If you'd also like to run the full self-play loop and train your own neural nets you must have [Python3](https://www.python.org/) and [Tensorflow](https://www.tensorflow.org/install/) installed.
 The version of Tensorflow known to work with the current code and with which KataGo's main run was trained is 1.12.0.
 Possibly later or earlier versions could work too, but they have not been tested.
 You'll also probably need a decent amount of GPU power.

-There are 5 things that need to all run concurrently.
+There are 5 things that need to all run concurrently to form a closed self-play training loop.
    * Selfplay engine (C++ - `cpp/main selfplay`) - continously plays games using the latest neural net in some directory, writing the data to somewhere.
    * Shuffler (python - `python/shuffle.py`) - scans a directories of data from selfplay and shuffles it to produce TFRecord files to write to some directory.
    * Training (python - `python/train.py`) - continuously trains a neural net using TFRecord files from some directory, saving models periodically to some directory.